I beg to move,

 Given what we have heard, can we have confidence that the outcome of the EU referendum was secure?
 Overspending, the deliberate co-ordination of expenditure, dark money, possible foreign interference, fake news and potential misuse of online data, all of which played a part in the EU referendum and leave an unpalatable taste in the mouth, will lead many members of the public to conclude that the referendum was won by cheating.
 Much needs to be addressed to ensure public confidence in our democracy.
 Pressing on regardless fails to ensure that.
 Surely now is the time to stop the process of national self-harm and remain within the EU.
 Instead, we should concentrate on making our democratic systems fit for purpose in the modern digital age.

 It is a pleasure, as ever, to be able to speak for the Opposition with you in the Chair, Sir Roger.
 I commend my hon.
-Friend the Member for Cambridge (Daniel Zeichner) on the way he opened the debate.
+Friend the Member for Cambridge (Daniel Zeichner) for the way he opened the debate.
 At a time when much of the debate in this place on this issue lets us down, I thought he made a very balanced, informed and at times entertaining contribution, for which I am grateful.

 Some 671 of my constituents signed the petition, many of whom probably campaigned alongside me to remain in the European Union.
 I have been in correspondence with a number of them on this issue.
 I understand the anger and frustration that they feel about cheating in the referendum—feelings that have been worsened by the deepening chaos of the Government’s handling of the negotiations and the growing risk of a disastrous no-deal Brexit.
 That, of course, has been anticipated with some excitement by the extremists of the European Research Group, although I note, as others may have, that the Secretary of State for International Trade confessed this morning in an article in The Times that he cannot promise that life will be “rosy” after Brexit—something of a contrast with the pledges made during the referendum.